 - Set aside 8 cherries to use as garnish.
 Cut remainder in half and set aside.

-- In a bowl, using electric mixer, whip cream, icing sugar and vanilla until stiff peaks form.
+- In a bowl, using an electric mixer, whip cream, icing sugar, and vanilla until stiff peaks form.
 Set aside.

 - Garnish with chopped chocolate and one whole cherry.
-Refrigerate fro 2 hours before serving.
+Refrigerate for 2 hours before serving.

 Amount Per Serving:Calories: 334Total Fat: 18gSaturated Fat: 11gTrans Fat: 1gUnsaturated Fat: 5gCholesterol: 56mgSodium: 64mgCarbohydrates: 44gFiber: 1gSugar: 25gProtein: 2g